bjzhang/bjzhang.github.io/_drafts/2017-03-17-linaro-connect-Chinese.md

 3.  timestamp:
     Bamvor ask how to design a proper timestamp.
 Mathieu suggest that timestamp should be async with cpu if timestamp in cpu domain or design a fast timestamp outside cpu subsystem.
+    Mathieu: "HiSilicon was seeing clock jitters when frequency scaling (CPUfreq) was used."

 4.  multiple etr support.
     There are 4 ets in D05.
 Bamvor hope linaro could find to support it.
 He suppose there is d05 in linaro.

 5. About coresight intergrate with perf.
     In bamvor''s understanding, perf per-thread buffer connect to etr which could not trace multiple thread in the same time.
 Is it correct?
 Mathieu mentioned Alex Shishkin from intel.
-But Bamvor forget what does Alex do.
+"Alex is working on a feature that allows tracing on a system wide basis".

 6. About unneeded package in Bamvor''s trace:
     Bamvor found the following packages: